islet-project/islet/doc/usecases/confidential_ml.md

 On top of it, there are still security issues remaining even when you use federated learning.
 For example, say that you are working for an AI company specializing in model development and your AI models have to be treated as private assets.
 But for machine learning to work, you have to send your model down to devices and trust they do not see or reveal your model.
 Also, there have been academic papers that demonstrate it's still possible to learn something about user data through adversarial ML attacks even in the federated learning setting (e.g., [paper-1](https://arxiv.org/abs/2003.14053), [paper-2](https://www.usenix.org/system/files/sec20summer_fang_prepub.pdf)).

 These problems mentioned by far have led us to try to find out a practical yet general solution that can cover every type of machine learning (from traditional to federated).
-And that solution is what we call *confidential machine learning* (shortly, *confidential ML*), which is based on *trusted exeuction environments (TEE)*.
+And that solution is what we call *confidential machine learning* (shortly, *confidential ML*), which is based on *trusted execution environments (TEE)*.
 Admittedly, Confidential ML is not new and many companies working on TEE already have services that offer confidential ML but to some limited extent.
 Specifically, what most companies are caring about is only server-side aspects and device-side aspects have not been seriously considered, and thus they all fail to build an end-to-end confidential ML service.

 In this article, we're going to explore how ISLET makes a unique addition to confidential ML to accomplish a real end-to-end confidential ML service, ranging from traditional ML to federated learning.